 - Assist with legal and non-legal research as well as writing projects on federal regulations

-- May have an opportunity to attend legislative or federal agency meetings and hearings
+- Attend federal legislative or agency meetings and hearings

 Strong intern applicants have a passion for making a difference in the lives of animals and meet the following requirements:

-- Must be well knowledgeable of and thoroughly experienced with online legal research tools such as Lexis and Westlaw research systems and be proficient in Microsoft Office suite (Word, Excel)
+- Knowledgeable of and thoroughly experienced with online legal research tools such as Lexis and Westlaw research systems and be proficient in Microsoft Word and Excel

 - Preferably have a background in administrative law, environmental law, or animal law

-Intern must pass a criminal background check and sign a waiver and release of liability.
-The role is located in our Washington, D.C., office.
+This internship is unpaid; however, course credit can be arranged.
+Interns must pass a criminal background check and sign a waiver and release of liability.
+Work is located in our Washington, D.C., offices.

 Fill out an application now »